makeuplounge/Makeup-Lounge/README.md

 # Features and Requirements List
 Features:
 -User-Friendly Booking Platform: Create an intuitive interface for easy and hassle-free booking.<br>
--Selection of Exquisite Products: Curate a collection of high-quality and luxurious beauty products.
+-Selection of Exquisite Products: Curate a collection of high-quality and luxurious beauty products.<br>
--Elegant and Stylish Shopping Experience: Ensure every step of the shopping process exudes sophistication and style.
+-Elegant and Stylish Shopping Experience: Ensure every step of the shopping process exudes sophistication and style.<br>
--Personalized Beauty Recommendations: Tailor product suggestions to each customer's preferences and needs.
+-Personalized Beauty Recommendations: Tailor product suggestions to each customer's preferences and needs.<br>
--Transparent Pricing and Policies: Provide clear pricing information and transparent policies regarding purchases, returns, and additional services.
+-Transparent Pricing and Policies: Provide clear pricing information and transparent policies regarding purchases, returns, and additional services.<br>
--Secure and Reliable Shopping Platform: Implement strong security measures to protect customer data and transactions.
+-Secure and Reliable Shopping Platform: Implement strong security measures to protect customer data and transactions.<br>
--Accessible Customer Support: Offer readily available channels for customers to ask questions, address concerns, and make special requests promptly.
+-Accessible Customer Support: Offer readily available channels for customers to ask questions, address concerns, and make special requests promptly.<br>

 Requirements:
--XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a>
+-XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a><br>
 -Text Editor of Choice: Utilize any preferred text editor for coding and development tasks.
 (Visual Studio Code is suggested.) <a href="https://code.visualstudio.com/" target="_blank">Download it from here</a>